Five website design trends you'll want to know about

 This year, we’re seeing more intricate, multi-color gradients.
 One of my favorites is from Stripe, with added animation to make the effect even fresher and more engaging.
 Gradients have been appearing in buttons, hovers, headlines and more.
 Keep an eye out for this trend to keep popping up in more unexpected places – and with animation.

-Gradients are another design trend in 2020
+Gradients are in

 Scrolling effects